BenValcour/newclassroom-takehome-project-pytest/README.md

 - Python was one of the languages raised in the job description :-)

 bugs  - Potential defects.
 Defines any issues encountered with the service under test (SUT).
+Failing tests are marked with xfail.

+#### Folders:

-Failing tests are marked with xfail. tests - test case code tests\testdata - test data files tests\utils - class(es) used by the test harness, and some helper tools for creating test data.
+- tests - test case code
+- tests\testdata - test data files
+- tests\utils - class(es) used by the test harness, and some helper tools for creating test data.

 ### Classes of interest